tomeramit/fairseq/readme.txt

 decoder all F before and all A last - see bad results (around 5bleu) - done

-create a script for running all options of head masking fix eval on school pcs change for hebrew
+create a script for running all options of head masking fix eval on school pcs - done change for hebrew

 build instructions for ex: